solid/data-interoperability-panel/data-validation/use-cases.md

 - __Scenario A - Setting blanket validation on a container__
   - FooChat turns on shape validation for https://bob.example/chats/maryalice/ to ensure that all data written in that container, and in any containers within it, conforms to the Message shape.
 - __Scenario B - Setting validation based on regular expression__
-  - FooChat turns on shape validation for https://bob.example/chats/maryalice/%d*/%d*/%d.ttl to ensure that only the data written in the month/day subordinate containers conform to the message shape.
+  - FooChat turns on shape validation for https://bob.example/chats/maryalice/%d*/%d*/%d.ttl to more narrowly ensure that data written in the month/day subordinate containers conform to the message shape.

-#### Enabling shape validation as data is written
+#### Enabling shape validation as data is created

 - Alice uses FooHealth to manage her Personal Health Data.
 - FooHealth is able to consume an export of health data from the EHR system at her primary care provider.